Acquisition of Twitter by Elon Musk: Attempted withdrawal by Musk

 On July 8, Musk announced his intention to terminate the proposed acquisition, claiming in a regulatory filing that Twitter was in "material breach" of several parts of the agreement by refusing to comply with Musk's requests for spambot account data and dismissing high-ranking employees.
 In response, Taylor pledged to pursue legal action against Musk at the Delaware Court of Chancery with the goal of completing the acquisition, with the ensuing lawsuit once again overseen by the Twitter board's transaction committee.
 Twitter's stock sank by 7 percent after the news, dropping by a further 11 percent the next day.
 On July 10, Twitter hired the law firm Wachtell, Lipton, Rosen & Katz to represent its case, including "key lawyers" William Savitt and Leo Strine, along with Potter Anderson & Corroon, Ballard Spahr, Kobre & Kim, and Wilson Sonsini Goodrich & Rosati.
 Musk again employed the services of Quinn Emanuel Urquhart & Sullivan after previously doing so for Unsworth v.
 Musk and SEC v.
 Musk, including his personal lawyer Alex Spiro, as well as Skadden, Arps, Slate, Meagher & Flom.

-Twitter formally launched its lawsuit against Musk at the Delaware Court of Chancery on July 12, with Musk tweeting in response, "Oh the irony lol".
+Twitter formally launched its lawsuit,Twitter, Inc. v.
+Elon R. Musk, et al against Musk at the Delaware Court of Chancery on July 12, with Musk tweeting in response, "Oh the irony lol".
 Twitter requested that the trial be held from September 19 through September 22, before the deal's originally scheduled "drop dead" date on October 24.
 Musk's legal team objected to this, asking for the trial to be held from February 13 through February 22, 2023.
 On July 19, judge Kathaleen McCormick ruled that the trial would last for five days in October, with Twitter seeking an October 10 start date.
 During its quarterly earnings investor call on July 22, Twitter cited the "chaos" caused by the proposal as the primary factor for its decline in revenue.
 In a letter to McCormick on July 26, Musk's lawyers complained that Twitter had hindered them from commencing the discovery process and requested an October 17 start date, which McCormick granted three days later with a duration of five days.